The IRS Is Sending Up to $1,400 to One Million People: Are You Eligible?

 However, many people didn’t receive their recovery rebate credit due to a lack of awareness about eligibility, misunderstandings regarding the credit's complexities, changes in financial circumstances, and issues related to filing tax returns.

-Additionally, processing errors and confusion surrounding dependent claims contributed to missed payments, leaving some eligible individuals without the funds they were entitled to.
+Additionally, processing errors and confusion surrounding dependent claims contributed to missed payments, resulting in some eligible individuals not receiving the funds they were entitled to.

-So, now, the IRS has decided to issue the payments automatically so recipients won’t have to file amended returns to get the money they’re owed.
+So, the IRS decided to issue the payments automatically so recipients won’t have to file amended returns to get the money they’re owed.

 IRS 'stimulus' check 2025

-The agency says eligible taxpayers can expect their payments to be processed by late January 2025, either through direct deposit or by paper check, depending on what they provided in their 2023 tax returns.
+The agency says eligible taxpayers should have expected their payments to be processed by late January 2025, either through direct deposit or by paper check, depending on the information provided in their 2023 tax returns.

 - If you closed your bank account since filing your 2023 tax return, the IRS says your bank will return the payment to the IRS and the agency will reissue the refund to the address of record.